krhyyme/krhyyme.github.io/_pages/about.md

 title: "About"
 ---

-I am a data scientist and software engineer who had the oppurtunity to work on a variety of supply chain and operations research problems.
+I am a data scientist and software engineer who had the opportunity to work on a variety of supply chain and operations research problems.
 I've spent most of my career building statistical and optimization tools for a variety of inventory management and network design problems.